 Nebraska Rx Card is the statewide free prescription assistance program available to all residents of Nebraska.
 The program was launched June 30, 2009 to help uninsured and underinsured Nebraskans afford prescription medication.
 Residents with insurance can also use the program to discount non-covered medications.

-Nebraska Rx Card provides savings as high as 75% on some medications.
+Nebraska Rx Card provides savings as high as 80% on some medications.
 The program is completely confidential and all cards are pre-activated and do not expire.
-The program is accepted at Hy-Vee, CVS/pharmacy, Kmart, Pamida, Safeway, Shopko, Target, Walmart, and Walgreens along with 56,000 other participating pharmacies nationwide.
-Hy-Vee has been named the preferred pharmacy for Nebraska Rx Card.
-Residents unable to obtain a hard card can visit any Hy-Vee location in Nebraska and simply ask to have their prescription processed through Nebraska Rx Card.
+The program is accepted at Hy-Vee, CVS/pharmacy, Kmart, Pamida, Safeway, Shopko, Target, Walmart, and Walgreens along with 68,000 other participating pharmacies nationwide.
+This Program is not insurance.

 With today's rising cost of health care, Nebraska Rx Card is a simple solution to the high cost of prescription medications.
 Residents can print a free pre-activated card, locate participating pharmacies, and search drug pricing by visiting www.nebraskarxcard.com.